muarshad01/LLM/Notes/lecture15_notes.md

 #### Reason-2:
 * For Stability in Learning
-* Do make the variance of dot product stable
+* Make the variance of dot product stable
-* it turns out that the dot product of Q and K increases the variance because multiplying two random numbers increase the variance.
-So remember that when we get to the attention scores, we are multiplying q and K right, the query and the key,
+* It turns out that the dot product of Q and K increases the variance because multiplying two random numbers increase the variance.
+So remember that when we get to the attention scores, we are multiplying Q and K right, the query and the key,
 * it turns out that if you don't divide by anything the higher the dimensions of these vectors whose dot product you are taking the variance goes on increasing that much and dividing by the square root of Dimension keeps the variance close to one.

-* if the variance increases a lot it again makes the learning very unstable and we don't want that we want to keep the standard deviation of the variance closed so that the learning does not fly off in random directions and the values the variance generally should stay to one that helps in the back propagation and that's also generally better for uh avoiding any computational issues.
+* if the variance increases a lot it again makes the learning very unstable and we don't want that we want to keep the standard deviation of the variance closed so that the learning does not fly-off in random directions and the values the variance generally should stay to one.
+It __helps in the back propagation__ and that's also generally better for uh avoiding any computational issues.

 *  so that's the reason why uh we want the variance to be close to one so this is the second reason why we especially use square root so uh there are two reasons the first reason is of course we want the values to be as small as possible this helps  if the values are not small the __softmax becomes peaky__ and then it starts giving preferential values to Keys, which we don't want it can make the learning unstable but why square root the reason